LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/New Campaign Plan.md

 ## Major Points
-- Bismuth & Jasper bring a dormant deity to Senithar on The Kilfenora
+- Bismuth & Jasper bring a dormant Musoko to Senithar via The Kilfenora
-	- The deity is awakened due to proximity to the Coeden (& Nëoris)
+	- Musoko is awakened due to proximity to the Coeden (& Nëoris)
+	- Musoko uses the last of his power to summon spe
-	- The Deity escapes The Kilfenora, taking the closest authority figure with it (Cpt.
+	- Musoko escapes The Kilfenora, taking the closest authority figure with it (Cpt.
 Nomli)